akeneo/pim-api-docs/content/apps/catalogs.md

 ### Requirements

 - You have a Partner account and a developer sandbox.
-- Your app already manages the authentication step
+- You have an app able to use the authorization process.

 ### Step 1: Ask for catalog scopes

 In the documentation [Ask for authorizations](/apps/authentication-and-authorization.html#step-2-ask-for-authorizations), you discovered how to ask for scopes.

-If you want to manage catalogs, you need to ask for 4 scopes:
+If you want to manage catalogs, you need to ask for at least 4 scopes:
 - `read_products`
 - `read_catalogs`
 - `write_catalogs`